 top of page

 If you’ve ever felt like your song is almost there, a fresh set of ears can be the difference between a good recording and a release-ready record.
-Working with a dedicated Los Angeles Mixing Engineer brings perspective, objectivity, and the technical focus that’s hard to maintain when you’ve lived with the same takes for weeks.
-As artists and bands, you’re emotionally close to the performance—an external mixer can make faster, bolder decisions that serve the song, not the fatigue.
+Working with a dedicated, Professional Mix Engineer brings some perspective, objectivity, and the technical focus that can be hard to maintain when you’ve lived with the tracks for weeks in the studio and even longer in your head!

 "Why Mix My Track at That Little Studio?"